What you aren’t told

 This, of course, is a second fundamental difference from reverse mortgages.

-This unique design feature ensures that the Equity Preservation Mortgage™:
+This unique design feature ensures that our Equity Preservation Mortgage™:

 - is always going to be cheaper than a reverse mortgage